module specification

 Module summary

-This module focuses on the structure and classification of a selected range of microorganisms and their impact on human society.
+This module focuses on the structure, classification and identification of a selected range of microorganisms and their impact on human society and their control

 Syllabus